![]() |

 Schedule of Events / Community News

-We are happy to report that the businesses listed below have joined the Chamber for this year!
+We would like to thank the businesses listed below that supported the Chamber in 2024!

-The Garage of Cedarville, Second Act of Cedarville, Montgomery Insurance, Greene County Public Library, Brentwood Builders, Hearthstone Inn, Beans N Crème, Randy Strobridge, Jacob Garrison, Kent's Feed Barn, Mary Kay (Tina Wagner), Greene County Eyecare, Cutting Edge of Cedarville, Village of Clifton.
+The Garage of Cedarville, Second Act of Cedarville, Montgomery Insurance, Greene County Public Library, Brentwood Builders, Hearthstone Inn, Beans N Crème, Randy Strobridge, Jacob Garrison, Kent's Feed Barn, Mary Kay (Tina Wagner), Greene County Eyecare, Cutting Edge of Cedarville, Village of Clifton, Tony the Barber, Cedar Cliff Local Schools, Church Street Cookies, ZCI, Cedarville University, Lola's, Orion, Cedarville Township

 Cedarville Area Chamber of Commerce and Southern Ohio Chamber Alliance (SOCA) benefits to our members: